Addiction to Inhalants

 Teens are the largest group of individuals abusing inhalants.
 The average age among first-time users in 2012 was about 17 years of age.

 Any use of inhalants is considered abuse in part because of the serious damage these substances can inflict on the body.
-Inhalants act as a central nervous system depressant, and higher doses or deep breathing of these solvents can result in a fatal overdose.
-This is usually preceded by the user losing touch of reality and experiencing nausea, vomiting and unconsciousness.
-A fatal overdose is generally the result of heart failure, asphyxiation or the drug causing the user to stop breathing on their own.
+Inhalants act as central nervous system (CNS) depressants, and higher doses or deep breathing of these solvents can result in a fatal overdose.
+This is usually preceded by the user losing touch with reality and experiencing nausea, vomiting, and unconsciousness.
+A fatal overdose is generally the result of heart failure, asphyxiation, or the drug causing the user to stop breathing on their own.

 Additional long-term effects of inhalant use include: